 Whether you're 18 or 45, a colorectal cancer diagnosis is earth shattering and feels terribly isolating and lonely.
 But for what it's worth: You're not alone.
 In fact, you're part of an alarming trend and a growing population of people younger than 50 facing this disease.

-Whatever led to your diagnosis, what's important is that you advocate for yourself today, starting right now.
+It's important that you advocate for yourself, starting right now.
 We're here to help.

 No One Fights Alone